jtd1g16/HLC_Prediction/README.md

 - 4 feature selection methods
 - 6 sets of descriptors

-# Dissertation coming soon to an eAssignments near you!

 ## Dependancies
 - Jupyter notebooks, with the following python packages installed:
 	- `pandas` (data structures)